et9719/GreenwoodAS/README.md

  <img src="assets/images/test-contact-result-3.png" alt="A warning that the form section has no heading">

   1. contact information heading missing.
-     - A heading was not needed so i changed the contact information section into a div inside a main section on the contact us page.
+     - A heading was not needed so I changed the contact information section into a div inside a main section on the contact us page.

 Retested: Warning cleared

-  2. Two classes were entered seperatly into the input elements in the form div.
+  2. Two classes were entered separately into the input elements in the form div.
      - I added the second class into the first as two were not needed.
      - Originally it  looked like: class="form-input" class="text-input"
      - Now looks like: class="form-input text-input"

-Retested: Error paassed
+Retested: Error passed

   3. form heading missing
-     - A heading was not needed so i changed the form section into a div inside a main section on the contact us page.
+     - A heading was not needed so I changed the form section into a div inside a main section on the contact us page.

 Retested: Warning cleared

-The HTML was then re-tested and results came back with no errors.
+The HTML was then re-tested, and results came back with no errors.

 <img src="assets/images/html-test.png" alt="image showing errors are cleared">

 ### CSS

- CSS was tested using the the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)
+ CSS was tested using the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)

  One error was found: